-Archie Royal Davis (1907-1980) was born in Morehead City, North Carolina, and attended Morehead City Schools until 1926.
+Archie Royal Davis was born in Morehead City, North Carolina, and attended Morehead City schools until 1926.
 He earned an architecture degree in 1930 from North Carolina State College and an engineering degree from the University of North Carolina in 1934.

-In 1939, Davis established his own architectural firm in Durham, North Carolina.
-His projects and designs included private residences, businesses, and churches throughout Durham, Orange, Wake, and Carteret counties in North Carolina.
+In 1939, Davis established his own architectural firm at 111 N. Corcoran Street in Durham, NC.
+His projects and designs included private residences, businesses, municipal structures, and churches throughout Durham, Orange, Wake, and Carteret counties in North Carolina.

-Archie Royal Davis died in October 1980.
-An extensive collection of papers from his architectural practice are housed at North Carolina State University.
+Archie Royal Davis died in October 1980 in Chapel Hill, NC; he was cremated.
+His papers are archived at North Carolina State University.

-See http://www.opendurham.org/people/davis-archie-royal for buildings designed in Durham, NC
+See opendurham.org/people/davis-archie-royal for buildings designed in Durham, NC.